nitinshivakumar/Computing_chess_coordinates/README.md

 ### Implementation Notes:
 - Use OpenCV version 4.5.4 for this project.
-- All code should be implemented in the "UB Geometry.py" file without modifying other files.
+- Code is being implemented in the "UB Geometry.py" file without modifying other files.
 - Ensure correct output formats for "result task1.json" and "result task2.json".